festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

 > Have you already worked on the idea?
 If yes, briefly describe the current status and explain the innovation that will be added during the fund/funding period.

-Currently I am in the project planning phase.
-With the submission of this application I want to have completed this phase as far as possible and start with the main part of the work.
-So far I have concretized my idea, created time plans, did some networking and set up a workspace.
-For the project, I have created a Github repository and set up a website for documentation purposes.
-For a better external perception I created a logo.
+The submission of this application also marks the end of the project planning phase: the idea has been concretized, timelines created, networking done and a workspace has been set up.
+All organizational steps are completed, such as the creation of a website for documentation purposes and the initiation of the GitHub repository to share first progress.

-In preparation for the next phase of the project, I built a test rig to experiment with different mechanisms for serial selection of warp threads.
-I have already found a promising mechanism, which I am currently improving.
+To start the next phase of the project, a test rig has been developed to test different mechanisms for the serial selection of warp threads.
+First tests ran very successfully - in particular, a promising mechanism was found, which will now be further improved.
+In the next phases of the project a loom will be developed around this mechanism and improved iteratively.

 > Briefly outline the key milestones, with an estimate of the workload in hours, that you plan to complete in the funding period of a maximum of 6 months.

 A more detailed list can be found [here]().
 Documentation will be provided on an ongoing basis.

-1. Planning (124 hours)
+1. Planning (finished)
 * Research
 * SMART goals
 * Time planning